 There are two national bodies that regulate the UK insurance industry:

-When choosing a private health insurance provider, make sure that they are signed up to the FCA financial services register
+When choosing a private health insurance provider, make sure that they sign up to the FCA financial services register.

 Most health insurance companies charge a monthly premium plus an excess fee that you will need to pay when you use your cover.
 You will normally need to pay for treatment upfront and them file a reimbursement claim with your insurer.
 Check with your provider for details of their claims process.

 You can choose from different coverage plans with private insurers.
-Not everything will be covered in a basic plan, but you will be able to opt for add-ons.
+Not everything is part of a basic plan, but you can opt for add-ons.
 Most companies don’t include dental insurance in their standard plans.
 Therefore, if you want insurance for dental treatment, you will probably need to pay extra for this or take out a separate policy.

 How to choose a health insurance provider